Do You Need a Birth Pool Liner? Complete Above-Ground Guide

 7. Begin filling with water - Add 1-2 inches of water to hold the liner in place, then work out major wrinkles by hand before continuing to fill.

 8. Install fittings and equipment - Cut openings for skimmer and return fittings once water level reaches these components.
-Use sharp utility knife and cut slightly smaller than needed.
+Use sharp utility knife with fresh blade and cut slightly smaller than the fitting diameter, then gradually enlarge until fittings fit snugly.

 9. Complete filling and adjust - Fill pool to normal operating level, typically halfway up the skimmer opening.